 While AI is bringing an inevitable and significant change in almost all fields, let’s take a close look at how it’s finding its way into the classroom, and beyond.

 Here are some of the points we can ponder about:

 1. Is your teaching about to be disrupted?

 Certainly!
 However, in a good way for several reasons.
 At the advent of AI technology, several researchers, educators, and schools started developing customised learning materials and educational content for their specific students to provide personalised tutoring.
 Although the learning process is largely dominated by human-to-human interaction, with the help of AI, educators can comprehend the learning patterns of each and every student along with personalised feedback.

 2. A booster shot to both learning and teaching

-There have been instances, when students either find subject extremely difficult to understand, or fail to understand it completely.
-Since the comprehension ability and learning needs of very student are different, there is a need for more intuitive curricula and teaching methods.
-In such cases, AI and Machine learning algorithms have the ability to highlight gaps in their teachings and the specific needs of student.
+There have been instances when students either find subject extremely difficult to understand or fail to understand it completely.
+Since the comprehension ability and learning needs of the very student are different, there is a need for more intuitive curricula and teaching methods.
+In such cases, AI and Machine learning algorithms have the ability to highlight gaps in their teachings and the specific needs of students.